Israel’s digital occupation of Palestine

 How have internet shutdowns been weaponized in this war?

 Since the Israeli attacks on Gaza escalated, access to internet and telecommunications services have been severely limited due to attacks on civilian infrastructure, fuel depletion, and deliberate shutdowns by Israeli authorities.
 Israeli airstrikes targeted key telecom sites, includingAl–Watan Tower, a building that houses media offices and serves as a hub for internet service providers, and . the offices of two other ISPs, Paltel and Jawwal.
-Of Gaza’s 19 ISP, 15 experienced total service shutdowns, while the remaining four faced severe disruptions.
+Of Gaza’s 19 ISP, 15 experienced total service shutdowns in 2023, while the remaining four faced severe disruptions.
 Tragically, two Jawwal technicians were killed by an Israeli missile while attempting to restore connectivity in Khan Younis.

 How are social media and tech platforms contributing to the silencing of Palestinian voices?

 For years, Palestinian voices have been systematically silenced online.
-Since October 7, social media platforms including Meta have disproportionately removed Palestinian and pro-Palestinian content, erasing the narratives of those directly impacted by the war, as well as expressions of support for their plight.
+Since October 7, 2023, social media platforms including Meta have disproportionately removed Palestinian and pro-Palestinian content, erasing the narratives of those directly impacted by the war, as well as expressions of support for their plight.
 Tech companies such as Google and Amazon have yet to clarify whether they are facilitating Israel’s military operations in Gaza, and there have been widespread concerns raised about the use of AI systems for automated targeting in Gaza.

 What types of technologies have been deployed during the war on Gaza, and how have they impacted civilians?